An escape room is the perfect team-building activity. Here are 6 reasons why.

 The most valuable thing that team building can reveal is the strengths and weaknesses of the individuals on your team and those of your team as a whole.
 You don’t want to get into crunch time on a project and discover that your team is horrible at communication, or wait until it’s time to present your big presentation to realize that you don’t have a team leader.
 Team building allows each member of your team to discover his or her own unique strengths and utilize them in a fun and safe environment.
-Team building allows you to discover gaps in your team’s communication before it becomes an issue and can allow leaders to emerge among you. (hate this) Escape rooms are perfect corporate team building activities because they get everyone on the team working together towards a common goal.
-The only difference between your team at an escape game room and your team at the office is that goal might be stealing a priceless work of art instead of crushing that 3pm deadline.
+Team building allows you to discover gaps in your team’s communication before it becomes an issue and can allow potential leaders to reveal themselves.
+Escape rooms are perfect corporate team building activities because they get everyone on the team working together towards a common goal.
+The only difference between your team at an escape game room and your team at the office is that goal might be stealing a priceless work of art instead of crushing that 3 pm deadline.
 If your team needs to improve their communication, an escape room will give them the opportunity to work out the kinks by solving fun interactive puzzles.
 Throughout our years of experience designing rooms, escaping rooms, and watching people escape our rooms, we have found 5 main types of escapers: Spotters, Orchestrators, Communicators, Brains, and Tinkerers.
 Not all teams are made of one of each of these types of escape artists, but most successful teams are made of players who mix and match these skills and traits.

 The Spotter: Quick and nimble, they’re always the first to search a room and leave no stone unturned in their quest to find clues.
 They are great at noticing details and collecting clues vital to solving puzzles.
 Teammates look to them to get them started in any new room.
 Spotters say things like, “Look there are numbers hidden in the paintings!” or “Give me the blacklight!
 I’ll find what’s invisible.”